citruscai/multithreading-and-synchronization-with-C/README.md

 #Operating-Systems
-my homework assignments for Cosc 3360 with Professor Rincon
+my homework assignments for OS with Professor Rincon